atharv9999/AWS-Scratch-Basic-Datalake/README.md

 ---

 ## 1. Project Aim & Executive Summary
 The primary objective of this Cloud Computing project was to design, build, and deploy a scalable, cost-effective, and robust data lake on Amazon Web Services (AWS).
-The project implements the modern Medallion Architecture to process a large dataset of **10 million transactional records**, transforming them from raw CSV files into aggregated, query-ready business insights.
+The project implements the modern Medallion Architecture to process a dataset of **1 million transactional records**, transforming them from raw CSV files into aggregated, query-ready business insights.

 This document serves as a comprehensive log of the entire project lifecycle, from the initial architectural design and infrastructure setup to the iterative process of troubleshooting, development, and final analysis.
 A key focus was to move beyond basic implementation and leverage cloud-native features for:
 - Cost optimisation (EC2 Spot Instances)